 The body has four main storage compartments for energy – blood glucose, liver/muscle glycogen, fatty acids in the blood and body fat.
 These storage containers are separate but interconnected to a degree.

 You can think of the energy flowing downhill from left to right (i.e. based on oxidative priority).
 If one of the downstream storage containers becomes overfull, the energy can flow back upstream due to excess pressure in the other fuel tanks.

 This first image shows glucose in your blood, glucose in your liver and muscles (glycogen), fat in your blood and fat in your liver as four separate “fuel tanks” all connected by a “pipe”.
 You’ll notice that the pipe connecting each of the fuel tanks flows downstream towards the right.
-You should also note that the pipe is not drawn the pipe at the bottom of each tank.
-You don’t need to exhast or empty each tank for the downstream fuels to be used, but rather deplete to normal healthy levels.
+You should also note that the pipe is not drawn at the bottom of each tank – you don’t need to exhaust or empty each tank for the downstream fuels to be used, but rather deplete to normal healthy levels.

 In the modern processed diet, all of these fuel tanks are full.
 All the upstream fuel sources are “backed up”, so you never need to call on your body fat for energy.
 When we eat low nutrient density, hyper-palatable foods, we continually fill our fat and glucose stores at the same time.

 It’s easy to overeat these highly processed, hyper-palatable foods.
 We have no off switch for them when they are available, so all storage tanks become overfull.
 This leads to energy toxicity, metabolic syndrome, diabetes, etc.

 The good news is that, when we reduce carbohydrates using a low carb or keto diet, we can start to drain our glucose stores.

 However, even if you are not eating carbs, your body can always refill your blood sugar from the glycogen stores in your liver.
 This is why your blood sugars can continue to rise even when you haven’t eaten anything.